mui/mui-x/docs/data/data-grid/export/export.md

 />;
 ```

-Since `exceljsPreProcess` is applied before adding the content of the grid, you can use it to add some informative rows on top of the document.
+Since `exceljsPreProcess` is applied before adding the content of the data grid, you can use it to add some informative rows on top of the document.
-The content of the grid will start on the next row after those added by `exceljsPreProcess`.
+The content of the data grid will start on the next row after those added by `exceljsPreProcess`.

-To customize the rows after the grid content, you should use `exceljsPostProcess`.
+To customize the rows after the data grid content, you should use `exceljsPostProcess`.
 As it is applied after adding the content, you can also use it to access the generated cells.

 In the following demo, both methods are used to set a custom header and a custom footer.